sdiehl/wiwinwlh/tutorial.md

 ------------------

-Just as in C when working with n-dimensional matrices we'll typically overlay the high-level matrix structure onto a unboxed contigious block of memory with index functions which perform the coordinate translations to calculaute offsets.
+Just as in C when working with n-dimensional matrices we'll typically overlay the high-level matrix structure onto a unboxed contiguous block of memory with index functions which perform the coordinate translations to calculate offsets.
 The two most common layouts are:

 * Row Major indexing
 * Column Major indexing